 The United Kingdom has one of the most extensive treaty networks in the world, with over 140 comprehensive income tax treaties currently in force.
-One of the consequences of the UK's exit from the European Union, with the resulting loss of the benefit of the Parent-Subsidiary and Interest and Royalties Directives and the repeal of the UK legislation implementing them, is greater reliance on the UK's treaty network to provide exemption from withholding taxes.
-In some cases, there will still be tax leakage, such as on dividends received in the UK from Germany and Italy and royalties paid from the UK to Luxembourg.
+One of the consequences of the UK's exit from the European Union (assuming the UK loses the benefit of the Parent-Subsidiary and Interest and Royalties Directives and repeals the UK legislation implementing them) will be greater reliance on the UK's treaty network to provide exemption from withholding taxes.
+In some cases there will still be tax leakage, such as on dividends received in the UK from Germany and Italy and royalties paid from the UK to Luxembourg (see question 3.2 below).